Cliff Cotyledon (Cotyledon pendens) Indoor Care and Propagation Guide

 Maintain the soil slightly moist until the stem cuttings have rooted.
 Rooting may take upto 4 weeks.

-How to propagate Cotyledon pendens from leaf cuttings
+Cliff Cotyledon propagation from leaf cuttings

 Take leaf cuttings complete with the petiole from a healthy Cotyledon pendens.
 Allow the leaf cutting to dry out (callus) for a few days to prevent rotting.